-- Creating a safe working environment for everyone working at or on its facilities
+- Creating a safe working environment for everyone working at our facilities

 - Upholding the principles defined by the United Nations Universal Declaration of Human Rights